JimKiriakopoulos/JimKiriakopoulos/README.md

 The `--cheat` option reveals the secret number for testing, and `--lang` lets you play in English or Greek.
 Pass `--no-color` if you prefer plain text output.
 Use `--seed` to reproduce games with a fixed random seed.
+Run `--version` to see the current game version.
 The banner width adapts automatically to fit the chosen language.

 First, install the requirement: